Brand Strategy & Positioning

 4. Design the Individual Elements

 With your strategy and visual language in place, you are ready to design the individual elements of your wayfinding system.
-This may include the following: directional signs, identification signs, maps and directories, digital interfaces, environmental graphics
+This may include the following: directional signs, identification signs, maps and directories, digital interfaces, and environmental graphics

 5. Test and Refine